Applicants eligible for Home Fees (incl. UK and Irish nationals, and those with settled or pre-settled status)

 In addition to University based funding, candidates eligible for the scholarships below are strongly encouraged to apply for them:

 - Applicants from Commonwealth countries – Commonwealth Scholarship.
 See their website for country-wise details and deadlines.

 - US citizens – Marshall Scholarship.
-Deadline will have to be used in conjunction with other scholarships from the University or other sources as Marshall funding is normally available only for two years.
+Deadline 20 Sep 2022.
+Will have to be used in conjunction with other scholarships from the University or other sources as Marshall funding is normally available only for two years.